mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

+In this example, we use the macro [`@labels`](@ref @labels) to specify that labels will be stored as integers.
+It is essential to run this macro; otherwise, even if integers are used in subsequent functions, they will be stored as strings.

-In this example, we create two buses labeled as `1` and `2`.
-The branch is established between these two buses with a unique branch label of `1`.
-Finally, the generator is connected to the bus labeled `2` and has its distinct label set to `1`.
+Here, two buses are created with labels `1` and `2`.
+A branch connects these two buses, assigned a unique label of `1`.
+Finally, a generator is connected to bus `2`, with its own label set to `1`.

 ---